Banahaw Broadcasting Corporation: History

 BBC-2 was rebranded as City 2 Television from 1980 to 1984 when it reverted back to BBC-2.
 City 2 was the first in the Philippines to incorporate computer-generated graphics using the Scanimate system for its station identity and promo spots, followed only by RPN in 1981.
 Beginning in 1983, BBC-2 trailblazed another first, as it became the first-ever television network to broadcast 24 hours every Fridays and Saturdays.

 At the height of the People Power Revolution in 1986, the operations of the Benedicto networks were halted after reformist soldiers disabled the transmitter that was broadcasting Marcos' inauguration from Malacañang Palace.
 Upon Corazón C. Aquino's subsequent accession to the presidency, BBC, RPN, IBC and the Broadcast City complex were sequestered by the new government and placed under the management of a Board of Administrators tasked to operate and manage its business and affairs subject to the control and supervision of Presidential Commission on Good Government.

-BBC ended its operations on March 20, 1986.
+BBC shut down its operations on March 20, 1986, due to the sequestration of the facilities.
+BBC returned its operation in April 1986.
 The Presidential Commission on Good Government approved the return of the network's flagship station Channel 2 and a portion of the ABS-CBN Broadcast Center to the Lopezes in June 1986.
 The Lopez family continued to own ABS-CBN during the Marcos regime and all lease arrangements it entered into with the Philippine government and the Benedicto group for the use of its frequencies and facilities were never entirely recovered.
 Despite the handover of ownership, DWWX-TV continued to be used as the callsign of the network's flagship station in Metro Manila.
-In 1992, ABS-CBN fully recovered the remaining portion of the ABS-CBN Broadcast Center which was used by the People's Television Network (PTV) since 1974.
+BBC shut down its radio operations on July 15, 1986.
+Later, BBC shut down its television operations on September 7, 1986.